Greater Grand Crossing, Chicago: Etymology

 The name "Grand Crossing" comes from an 1853 right-of-way feud between the Lake Shore and Michigan Southern Railway and the Illinois Central Railroad that led to a frog war and a crash that killed 18 people.
-The crash was the result of Roswell B. Mason (later to serve as mayor of Chicago) illegally constructing railroad tracks, on behalf of the Illinois Central, across another railroad company's tracks.
 Due to the lack of safety at the crossing, trains made complete stops here and therefore industry developed around the area to cater to the railroad workers.

 Nineteenth century

 The area was developed by Paul Cornell, the developer of what is now Hyde Park, Chicago, throughout the 1870s.
-Grade separation did not occur at the rail crossing until 1912.
+The greater development brought its own hazards, as the railroad crossing had no space for safe pedestrian traffic; contemporary estimates suggested that the trains killed about 20 pedestrians each year.
+When the city council chartered a special train in 1902 to visit and investigate the situation, that train killed a 15-year-old schoolgirl.
+Within months, the council passed legislation to establish a grade separation; work was complete by 1912.

 Greater Grand Crossing was historically a railroad suburb made up of five, independently developed, older ethnic neighborhoods.
 The Grand Crossing and Brookline neighborhoods were predominantly made up of German immigrant craftsmen, farmers and factory workers; Essex had residents of English, Irish and Scottish immigrants who worked for the railroads; Brookdale was settled mostly by Chicago-born residents employed in the building trades and by the railroads; and Park Manor, the last of these smaller neighborhoods to develop, had residents who were predominantly of east-coast Yankee stock.